vishnu-blog/thinker/index.md

 ---
-layout: default   # Use a simple default layout or create _layouts/default.html later
+layout: default   # This tells Jekyll to use a layout (create _layouts/default.html if missing)
 title: Home
 ---